 10. Get merry on King Street

 With its cobbles, historic buildings and twinkly festive lights, King Street looks pretty as a Christmas card at this time of year.
 Admire the lights in between stops at the many watering holes along the 17th century street – from urban pub and microbrewery King Street Brew House, to the storied Llandoger Trow, to legendary jazz venue The Old Duke.
-Make sure you pop into former rock 'n' roll venue and new all-day dining destination The Granary, with its own late night cocktail bar in the cellars below: The Granary Club.
+Make sure you pop into former rock 'n' roll venue and all-day dining destination The Granary, with its own late-night cocktail bar in the cellars below: The Granary Club.

-Image - The Granary
+Image - The Granary Club

 10. Meet the animals and Santa at Bristol Zoo Project

 Bristol Zoo Project is open every day in December, except Christmas Day, so there’s plenty of time to squeeze in a wintry visit to these awesome animal attractions.
+Watch the daily animal festive feeds, visit the Elves’ Post Office and write a letter to Santa, and get some festive photos in a giant snowglobe or on Santa's sledge.
+Solve the riddles to find the giant presents dotted around the grounds in the Big Gift Hunt, with plenty of prizes to be won!

 Image - Bristol Zoo Project